gianlucagiacometti/bootstrap-select/README.md

 NOTE: the values of "href" and "src" attributes must reproduce the folder structure where the two files are located.

-Add to the &lt;select&gt; element the class "bootstrap-select".

-The "bootstrap-select" class may also be added dynamically via JavaScript when the DOM is already loaded.

 The "selectInserted" CSS animation provides an authomatic way to create a new bsSelect class element.

+You may:

+1. Add to the &lt;select&gt; element the class "bootstrap-select".

+        <select id="myselect" class="bootstrap-select">...</select>

+2. Add the "bootstrap-select" class dynamically via JavaScript when the DOM is already loaded.

+        <select id="myselect">...</select>

+        document.querySelector("#myselect").classList.add("bootstrap-select")

-The new class element can be also added manually via JavaScript without using the "bootstrap-select" class.
+3. Create a new class element manually via JavaScript without using the "bootstrap-select" class (the value of randomIndex must be a 16 digit integer).

+        <select id="myselect">...</select>

+	    let randomIndex = "" + Date.now() + Math.floor(Math.random()*1000)
+	    let mySelectElement = new bsSelect("myselect", randomIndex)